PlayStation 4 Network Problem: How To Fix Connection Issue After The 4.50 Update

 “I heard back from PS Support staff, and this issue, along with this info-gathering thread (along with some others you all have posted) have been passed along to the appropriate teams within PlayStation.
 Hopefully, this can be looked at, replicated, and addressed.
 No further info outside of that, but the fine folks at Sony are listening and fingers crossed there can be a fix for the issue.
 If I hear anything else I’ll be sure to pass it along.
 In the meantime, please continue to post any relevant info if you have any in the thread as it may be of use.”

-Hence Sony has indeed acknowledged a PlayStation 4 network problem and is currently investigating to come up with a patch.
+Hence, Sony has indeed acknowledged a PlayStation 4 network problem and is currently investigating to come up with a patch.
 There is no word on how long it will take to develop a solution.
 However, Dead-Sync posted an update Wednesday reporting that someone had come up with a workaround that seems to be getting a lot of users reconnected.

 If you are experiencing network connectivity problems on your PlayStation 4, you can try the following temporary solutions.